Cause of Insomnia

 and reduces the risk for chronic medical conditions.

-Here are some practical steps to reduce
+Here are some practical steps you can

-insomnia, perhaps some of these suggestions may offer you an insomnia
+take.
+Perhaps some of these suggestions may offer you an insomnia

 cure, and help you avoid overly relying on pharmaceutical insomnia